stalance/CommandSchedulerBundle/Resources/doc/index.md

 In your project, you'll want to copy the `Navbar:navbar:html.twig` template into `app/Resources/DukecityCommandSchedulerBundle/views/Navbar/navbar.html.twig`.
 Any changes to the file in this location will take precedence over the bundle's template file.

-### 6 - EasyAdmin integration
+### 6 - EasyAdmin v.2 integration

-If you want to manage your scheduled commands via [EasyAdmin](https://github.com/EasyCorp/EasyAdminBundle) here is a configuration template that you can copy/paste and change to your needs.
+If you want to manage your scheduled commands via [EasyAdmin v.
+2](https://github.com/EasyCorp/EasyAdminBundle/tree/2.x) here is a configuration template that you can copy/paste and change to your needs.

 ```yaml
 easy_admin: